 1. Please introduce yourself briefly.

 Hello.
-I’m Dana, the manager of Business Division 1.
+I’m Dana, the manager of Team UA.

 2. What does your team do and which responsibilities are you in charge of?

-You can think of UA as bringing more users to the game and MO as generating revenue from the incoming users.
+You can think of UA as bringing more users to the game.

 3. How’s the atmosphere in your team?